 The Department hosts residential dance and theatre summer programs from June through the beginning of August.
 The American Ballet Theatre Summer Intensive is a well established program for middle school and high school aged students in ballet.

-The Cohen New Works Festival presented by the University Co-op is a week-long showcase of new work created by UT students held every other spring in various locations in and around The University of Texas at Austin campus.
+The Cohen New Works Festival presented by Broadway Bank is a week-long showcase of new work created by UT students held every other spring in various locations in and around The University of Texas at Austin campus.
 It is not just an event, but a celebration of a continuously ongoing process–the creation of new work.

 In partnership with the Teresa Lozano Long Institute of Latin American Studies, ArtesAméricas promotes cultural dialogue in the Americas through the performing arts.
 In addition to presenting the best performing artists from throughout the hemisphere, ArtesAméricas supports events and programs that serve as catalysts to broaden the understanding, appreciation, and support for the performing arts.